Ragin-LundF/k8s-jcasc-management/README.md

     * uninstall
         * uninstall Jenkins installation
         * uninstall nginx-ingress-controller per namespace (if configured)
-        * uninstall loadbalancer and ingress for Jenkins (other ingress routes will not changed)
+        * uninstall loadbalancer and ingress for Jenkins (other ingress routes will not be changed)
     * upgrade
+* version check to see a message in the console if a new version is available

 *If you want to use existing persistent volume claims, then you have to create a persistent volume before you install the application.*